hphelion/documentation/devplatform/stackato/user/deploy/stackatoyml.html.md

 ### OS Packages[](#os-packages "Permalink to this headline")

-OS packages can be added in an `ubuntu:` block within a `staging:` and/or `running:`{.docutils .literal} block.
+OS packages can be added in an `ubuntu:` block within a `staging:` and/or `running:` block.
 Plain strings are treated as package names:

     requirements:
       staging: